deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 1. In the Tailscale admin console, click your Flint 2 in the machine list.
 2. Click **Machine settings > Disable key expiry**.

 Do this for any device that needs to stay connected permanently without manual re-authentication.
+Be aware of the trade-off: key expiry exists to limit the window of exposure if a node is compromised.
+With expiry disabled, a compromised router retains tailnet access indefinitely until you manually revoke it from the admin console.

 ---